rabbitmq/rabbitmq-website/site/upgrade.md

 an intermediate upgrade first.
 For example, when upgrading from `3.2.x` to `3.7.x`, it would be necessary to first upgrade to 3.6.x and then upgrade to 3.7.0.

-Please note, that a [full cluster stop](#full-stop-upgrades) is required for such upgrades.
+Please note that a [full cluster stop](#full-stop-upgrades) is required for feature version upgrades.

 Current release series upgrade compatibility with full stop upgrade: